 The CMTS MUST set the Timeout for Active QoS Parameters for the service flow to the value specified in for this timer.
-In the case of a flow with multiple sub-flows, the flow's Timeout for Active QoS Parameters is set to the value of timer T8 from the most recently received Gate-Set message for any sub-flow on the flow.
 The Timeout for Active QoS Parameters limits the period of time resources remain unused on an active service flow.
-Please see [4] for more details on the use of the Timeout for Active QoS Parameters.
+Please see [9] for more details on the use of the Timeout for Active QoS Parameters.